AdobeDocs/uxp-photoshop/src/pages/guides/uxp_guide/uxp-misc/manifest-v5/index.md

             [ "https", "slack", "adbxd" ],
         // allows opening files with the specified file extensions "extensions":
-            [ ".pdf", ".xd", ".ps" ],
+            [ ".pdf", ".xd", ".psd" ],
     },
 }
 ```
-Both openPath() and openExternal() rely on this permission set, and upon either function call, the user will get a runtime consent dialog.
+Both `openPath` and `openExternal` rely on this permission set, and upon either function call, the user will get a runtime consent dialog.
 Only after they agree will the API call execute.

 ### Plugin communication
 If enabled, the plugin can communicate with other installed plugins.
 Defaults to `false`.